-The optional tip detector allows you to automatically update both the XY offsets and the Z height by clicking on Needle Z Detect.
-The Needle Z Detect button is present only on systems that include the tip detector.
-Refer to "(Only EV Systems With a Tip Detector) Setting Up the Tip Detector" on page 150 to set up the tip detector.
+The optional tip detector or tip alignment devices allow you to automatically update both the XY offsets and the Z height by clicking on Needle Z Detect.
+The Needle Z Detect button is present only on systems that include a tip detection device.
+Refer to "Setting Up the Optional Tip Detector or Tip Alignment Device" on page 153 to set up the tip detector.

-Item Part # Description 7360893 Tip detector accessory kit, EV, RV Series 7363940 Top mount / under mount accessory kit This kit allows you to mount the tip detector in the center of the robot base plate, either on top of the plate or under the plate, to facilitate multi-needle or other applications.
+Item Part # Description 7360893 Tip detector accessory kit, EV, RV Series Constanting of the line 7362353 Tip alignment accessory kit, R, RV Series The tip alignment device performs the same function as the standard tip detector, but without requiring the tip to touch a sensor.
+This device should be installed if the workpiece is 15 mm (0.6"), or more, higher than the tip detector.
+7363940 Top mount / under mount accessory kit This kit allows you to mount the tip detector in the center of the robot base plate, either on top of the plate or under the plate, to facilitate multi-needle or other applications.